-The situation in Bangkok had gotten out of control.
+The political situation in Bangkok had gotten out of control in 2010.
 The red shirts controlled the city.
 The police did nothing.
 People called them daeng moh or watermelon.
 They were red on the inside.
 Thaksin was a fellow cop.
 The Army was in the hands of the old elite or phuu laak maak dee.
 Bloodshed was a daily occurrence.
-The government was planning a nationwide curfew.
-Shut down everything.
+The government planned a nationwide curfew.

 Even in Pattaya.